-We had one profit-sharing plan and trust as of December 31, 2011, 2010 and 2009, all under section 401(k) of the Internal Revenue Code.
+We had one profit-sharing plan and trust as of December 31, 2012, 2011 and 2010, all under section 401(k) of the Internal Revenue Code.
 At our discretion, we partially match qualified contributions made by employees to the plan.
-We incurred expense of \$1.5 million, \$1.3 million and \$1.3 million related to these plans in 2011, 2010, and 2009, respectively.
+We incurred expense of \$1.6 million, \$1.5 million and \$1.3 million related to these plans in 2012, 2011, and 2010, respectively.

 In January 2005, we established the Hub Group, Inc. Nonqualified Deferred Compensation Plan (the "Plan") to provide added incentive for the retention of certain key employees.
 Under the Plan, participants can elect to defer certain compensation.
 Accounts will grow on a tax-deferred basis to the participant.
-Restricted investments included in the Consolidated Balance Sheets represent the fair value of the mutual funds and other security investments related to the Plan as of December 31, 2011 and 2010.
+Restricted investments included in the Consolidated Balance Sheets represent the fair value of the mutual funds and other security investments related to the Plan as of December 31, 2012 and 2011.
 Both realized and unrealized gains and losses are included in income and expense and offset the change in the deferred compensation liability.
 We provide a 50% match on the first 6% of employee compensation deferred under the Plan, with a maximum match equivalent to 3% of base salary.
 In addition, we have a legacy deferred compensation plan.
 There are no new contributions being made into this legacy plan.

 On April 1, 2011, we established the 2011 Supplemental Deferred Compensation Plan to accommodate certain key employees of Mode Transportation, LLC as a result of the Exel Transportation Services acquisition.
 The plan was created to allow these key employees to continue deferring into a non-qualified plan for the remainder of 2011.
-On December 31, 2011, the plan was closed and there will be no new contributions made into this plan after that date.
-This plan provides a 50% match on the first 10% of employee compensation deferred under the Plan, with a maximum match equivalent to 5% of compensation.
+On December 31, 2011, the plan was closed and there were no new contributions made into this plan after that date.
+This plan provided a 50% match on the first 10% of employee compensation deferred under the Plan, with a maximum match equivalent to 5% of compensation.
+As a result of the 2011 Supplemental Deferred Compensation Plan being frozen to new contributions, Mode employees are now included in Hub's Nonqualified Deferred Compensation Plan.

-We incurred expense of \$0.4 million, \$0.3 million and \$0.4 million related to the employer match for these plans in 2011, 2010 and 2009, respectively.
-The liabilities related to these plans as of December 31, 2011 and 2010 were \$15.5 million and \$12.5 million, respectively.
+We incurred expense of \$0.3 million, \$0.4 million and \$0.3 million related to the employer match for these plans in 2012, 2011 and 2010, respectively.
+The liabilities related to these plans as of December 31, 2012 and 2011 were \$18.1 million and \$15.5 million, respectively.